X (film series): Films

-X (2022) noe
+X (2022)

 In 1979 America, a team of amateur filmmakers are determined to create a new experience in cinema with an exploration in the adult film industry.
 Burlesque show owner and developer Wayne Gilroy decides that he will produce the project under his own conception, and hires a young and inexperienced director, RJ Nichols, whose reserved girlfriend Lorraine Day assists with the technical needs during the photography.
 Wayne's younger girlfriend, aspiring actress Maxine Minx, stars in the production, alongside pornographic stars Bobby-Lynne Parker and Jackson Hole.
 While on the road trip to rural Texas the group have their differences, but ultimately put these aside as Wayne believes that they will attain riches and fame with this project's innovation.

 When they arrive at their remote location, an isolated cabin that Wayne rented from its elderly owners Howard and his ailing wife Pearl, they immediately begin production.
 Unbeknownst to the owners, they continue their sexual debauchery while Lorraine, at the discomfort of RJ, decides to take part in the climactic final scene as well.
 All the while, curiosity leads Pearl to investigate the cabin, only to find the sensual activities of the team.
 Jealous of their youth and sexuality, angered by her aging body, and longing for a time when she, too, sought stardom, the aged woman begins a rampage upon them one by one.
 When Howard learns of what has been happening on his property, he helps his wife in her mission to slaughter the young film crew.
 As a massacre begins to unfold, the group fight to survive the night.